magento/devdocs/src/cloud/release-notes/mcc-release-notes.md

 Release date: September 13, 2022

--  {:.fix}**Cache warming requests**—Fixes issue in cases when cache warming hits "not visible individually" pages.<!-- MCLOUD-9134 -->
+-  {:.fix}**Cache warming requests**—Fixed issues related to cache warming that resulted in a "not visible individually" message.<!-- MCLOUD-9134 -->

 ## v1.0.11